Pages

 My Manhattan bedroom's "carpeting" is now a small area rug in Texas

-I mention those air shafts because our windows opening to them were in walls built at an angle.
+I risk the mention of those air shafts because our windows opening to them were in walls built at an angle.
 After moving in, I went down to the city's venerable ABC Carpet near Union Square and bought two floor rugs for myself that practically fit as de-facto wall-to-wall carpeting, except for those walls at angles for ventilation shafts.

 Why spend money on rugs?
 Well, mainly, because except for our kitchen and bathroom, our apartment's floors were ancient wood parquet that had not been maintained.
 At all.
 Many of its individual pieces were no longer anchored into their four-finger pattern, but resting loosely atop our downstairs neighbor's ceiling rafters.
 Walking across our floors in bare feet usually meant moisture on our skin would pull some pieces out of the flooring.